adamchainz/pelican_novapost/content/lxc-jessie-nat.rst

 productive without doubt, and also made our CI_ a lot faster too !

-This tutorial demonstrates how to setup a bridge interface for the containers to connect to and share a network, and uppon completion you should be able to create, attach, destroy containers and resolve them with a local dns server.
+This tutorial demonstrates how to setup a bridge interface for the containers to connect to and share a network, and upon completion you should be able to create, attach, destroy containers and resolve them with a local dns server.

 Requirements